top of page

 Ask students to pick a person (past or present) who inspires them because of the difference that he or she has made in the world.
 Then ask the students to research that person and record what goodness there is to Notice about him or her.
 Students can also think about how this person inspires them to make a difference in the world.

-Students can then create a presentation or print out of their findings to share with the class &/or school community.
+Students can then create a presentation or print out of their findings to share with the class and/or school community.

 As an option, you can create a bulletin board with a map of the world on it and put a picture of each inspiring person on the map at the place where they are from.